NON AUX OURS! No to the bears! You’ll no doubt see these words spray painted on roads and on buildings throughout the central Pyrenees.

 The brown bear situation today

-The central Pyrenees, which is where The Adventure Creators operate, is home to the overwhelming majority of the brown bears in the Pyrenees.
+The central Pyrenees is where the overwhelming majority of the brown bears are established.

-The original male brown bear that was released in the Pyrenees in 1997 is a hulking great bear called Pyros who weighs in at around 250kgs.
+The original male brown bear that was released in the Pyrenees in 1997 was a hulking great bear called Pyros who weighed in at around 250kgs.

-All of the brown bears born in the Pyrenees since 1997 can be traced back to him.
+He became the emblematic bear of the Pyrenees and until 2016 all of the cubs born in the Pyrenees since 1997 could be traced back to him.

-Therefore in order to dilute the genetic pool, a new male was introduced in 2016.
+However, in order to dilute the gene pool, a new male was introduced from Slovenia in 2016.

 Why the Pyrenees are the perfect environment for the brown bear